-Further, as required by the UAE Federal Law No. (2) of 2015, we report that for the year ended 31 December 2020:
+Further, as required by the UAE Federal Law No. (2) of 2015, as amended, we report that:

-- i. we have obtained all the information we considered necessary for the purposes of our audit; - ii. the financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Law No. (2) of 2015; - iii. the Company has maintained proper books of account; - iv. the financial information included in the report of the Directors is consistent with the books of account of the Company; - v. as disclosed in Note 1 to the financial statements, the Company has not purchased or invested in any shares during the year ended 31 December 2020; - vi. note 18 to the financial statements discloses material related party transactions, and the terms under which they were conducted; and - vii. based on the information that has been made available to us, nothing has come to our attention which causes us to believe that the Company has contravened during the year ended 31 December 2020 any of the applicable provisions of the UAE Federal Law No. (2) of 2015, or in respect of the Company, its Articles of Association which would materially affect its activities or its financial position as at 31 December 2020.
+- i. we have obtained all the information we considered necessary for the purposes of our audit; - ii. the financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Law No. (2) of 2015, as amended; - iii. the Company has maintained proper books of account; - iv. the financial information included in the Director's report is consistent with the books of account of the Company; - v. as disclosed in Note 1 to the financial statements, the Company has not purchased or invested in any shares during the year ended 31 December 2021; - vi. note 17 to the financial statements discloses material related party transactions, and the terms under which they were conducted; and - vii. based on the information that has been made available to us, nothing has come to our attention which causes us to believe that the Company has contravened during the year ended 31 December 2021 any of the applicable provisions of the UAE Federal Law No. (2) of 2015, as amended, or in respect of the Company, its Articles of Association which would materially affect its activities or its financial position as at 31 December 2021.